 Why Kids With ADHD Struggle With Emotions

 The basic temperaments people have at birth influence how they behave from the start.
-They may change a quite a bit—or not that much—as kids grow up.
+Temperaments may change quite a bit—or not that much—as kids grow up.

-Like their peers, kids with ADHD aren’t all alike in their temperaments.
-Some are more laid back or timid.
-Others are more reactive, outspoken and aggressive.
+Like other kids, kids with ADHD aren’t all alike in their temperaments.
+Some are more laid-back or timid.
+Others are more reactive, outspoken, and sometimes even aggressive.

 But often, they don’t have the same capacity to manage their emotions as other kids their age.
 They have less ability to react to their own emotions using their brain’s reasoning powers.

-Kids with ADHD typically have trouble with working memory (along with other executive functions).
+Kids with ADHD typically have trouble with working memory.
 And that makes it very hard for them to keep the bigger picture in mind.
 They tend to get stuck in whatever they’re feeling in that moment.

 If they’re getting too discouraged trying to do something, they might be able to tell themselves, “OK, that doesn’t look like it’s going to work.
-I’ll try again or will try to find better way to deal with it.”
+I’ll try again, or I’ll try to find a better way to deal with it.”

-Kids with ADHD are slower to develop those processes (and many other aspects of their executive functions).
+Kids with ADHD are slower to develop on that front.
 It takes longer for them to gain the ability to calm down and get perspective.
 So they’re more likely to get too wrapped up in their own emotions.

 As a result, they may:

-- Be reluctant to get started on something they ought to be doing
+Be reluctant to get started on something they should be doing

-In other words, their immediate emotion of the moment takes over all of their thinking.
+In other words, their emotion of the moment can take over all of their thinking.

-When your child is struggling with his feelings, it may seem like there’s no way to get through to him or to stop his behaviors.
-But there are things you can do to help him get control of and manage his emotions.
+When kids are struggling with their feelings, it may seem like there’s no way to get through to them or to stop negative behaviors.
+But there are things you can do to help kids get control of and manage their emotions.

-Start by acknowledging how he seems to be feeling.
+Start by acknowledging how they seem to be feeling.
 “I can see how disappointed you are about coming in second in the science fair.”
-Don’t argue about whether he should be feeling this way.
+Don’t argue about whether they should be feeling this way.
 That usually just escalates the problem.

-Once he’s calm, offer to help him figure out some better way to deal with that emotion—one that might help him switch his thinking.
+Once kids are calm, offer to help them figure out some better way to deal with that emotion—one that might help switch their thinking.
 For example, you could say: